QA Beta

 One day, Petryk went with his mother to visit his grandmother, who lived on the tenth floor of a tall building.
 Everything was fine until they approached the elevator.
 Suddenly, Petryk felt a strong fear and did not want to get into the elevator.
 He remembered a previous unpleasant incident when he got stuck in an elevator for a few minutes.

 Step IV.
-What the Hero Does
+What Does the Hero Do?

 So, Petryk decided not to take the elevator and told his mother.
 Seeing his fear, she decided to help.
 They sat on a bench near the entrance, and his mother started telling a story about a magical elevator.